robolivares/tennis_brackets/functions/README.md

 # Cloud Functions for Bracket Automation

 This directory contains the backend logic for the Tennis Bracket Challenge application.
-The code here runs on Google's servers and is responsible for automatically calculating scores.
+The code here runs on Google's servers and is responsible for automatically calculating scores for any number of concurrent tournaments.

 ## Main File

 * `main.py`: This is the core file for the Cloud Function.
-It contains the Python code that is triggered whenever the tournament results are updated in the Firestore database.
+It is triggered whenever any tournament's results are updated in Firestore.
+It then intelligently downloads the correct tournament data file from Firebase Storage and recalculates the scores.

 ## How to Update and Deploy